CruelDictator/SoVery/LernaDependencyUpdatePlan.md

 4.3.4. [ ] Final review

 ### Note on Task Execution
-- Each task should be completed sequentially
+- Each task must be completed sequentially
 - After each task:
-  1. Test the changes
+  1. Test the changes thoroughly
   2. Document any issues
   3. Get approval before proceeding
   4. Update task status